-The following variance requests, which were applicable to the architecturally significant Gidney Building, are no longer necessary.
-The building may retain all of its existing nonconformances as they pertain to the LDRs and staff has withdrawn variance requests #16-23.
+The following variance requests, which were applicable to the architecturally significant Gidney Building, are no longer necessary, as the building may retain all of its existing nonconformances as they pertain to the LDRs.
+Accordingly, variance requests #16-23 have been withdrawn.